Helpful Resources

 Through legislative advocacy, we support evidence-based reforms that promote timely access to services, transparency, accountability, and family involvement across healthcare and education.

-By collaborating with policymakers, educators, providers, and community partners, we work to help shape legislation that prioritizes dignity, equity, and meaningful support for those we serve.
+By collaborating with policymakers, educators, providers, and community partners, we work to help shape legislation that prioritizes dignity, equity, and meaningful autism support for those we serve.

 👉 Download our 2026 Legislative Guide Below